 David Montenegro joined the Red Arrows in 2009 before becoming Team Leader in 2014.
 He held the position for more than three years, during which time he was in charge of all aspects of the display team, including the running of the training programme and the routines that the Red Arrows demonstrate at events all over the globe.

 Professor Carenza Lewis is a British academic, archaeologist, and television presenter.
 She is Professor of Public Understanding of Research at the University of Lincoln, and became a familiar face on TV when she became a presenter of the Time Team series on Channel 4 in the early 1990s.

-Nicholas Parsons is a well-known radio and television presenter and an actor who has enjoyed a career spanning more than 70 years.
-He played many supporting roles in British films in the 1950s and 19602 before going on to host many shows including Sale of the Century and BBC Radio 4’s Just a Minute, which he still hosts today.
+Nicholas Parsons was a well-known radio and television presenter and an actor who enjoyed a career spanning more than 70 years.
+He played many supporting roles in British films in the 1950s and 1960s before going on to host many shows including Sale of the Century and BBC Radio 4’s Just a Minute.